wordswords/dotfiles/README.md

 5. For grammar checking Java 8 should be installed.
 6. zsh must be installed.

+You can run a script that will attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.

 # What it does

 As part of the process, this will install the latest version of oh-my-zsh and